-The international TV industry is in the midst of a major transformation, with huge opportunities for those who are prepared to shape the future.
+The international TV industry is experiencing a major transformation, with huge opportunities for those who are prepared to shape the future.

 To successfully transform RTL Group’s business, two factors are particularly important.
-One is higher reach – in both linear and non-linear – which requires investments in content, marketing and a state-of-the-art streaming platform.
-The second is better monetisation of audience reach – via targeting and personalisation/recommendation – which requires investments in advertising technology and data.
+One is higher reach – combining linear and non-linear – which requires investments in content, marketing and a state-of-the-art streaming platform.
+The second is better monetisation of audience reach – via targeting and personalisation or recommendation – which requires investments in advertising technology and data.

-RTL Group’s Board of Directors and Executive Committee defined a strategy that builds upon three priorities:
+RTL Group’s Board of Directors and Executive Committee have defined a strategy that builds upon three priorities:

-Another focus for strengthening the Group’s core business in broadcasting is to increase non-advertising revenue, by further growing the revenue from platform operators.
-RTL Group aims to receive a fair revenue share for its brands and programmes from the major distribution platforms – cable network operators, satellite companies and internet TV providers – for services such as high-definition TV channels, streaming platforms and digital pay channels.
+Another focus for strengthening the Group’s core business in broadcasting is to increase non-advertising revenue, by further growing the revenue from platform operators (distribution revenue).
+RTL Group aims to receive a fair revenue share for its brands and programmes from the major distribution platforms – cable network operators, satellite companies and internet TV providers – for services such as highdefinition TV channels, streaming platforms and digital pay channels.

 Every year, RTL Group invests around €3.5 billion in content, combining the programming spend of its broadcasters and the productions of its global content business, Fremantle.

-Exploring all possible ways to develop and own new hit formats and continuing to grow the Group’s investments into premium content are key to strengthening RTL Group’s core businesses.
+Exploring all possible ways to develop and own new hit formats while continuing to grow the Group’s investments in premium content are key to strengthening RTL Group’s core businesses.

-Every investment in local, exclusive content – including the rights for live sports events – strengthens both RTL Group’s linear TV channels and streaming services.
+Investment in local, exclusive content – including the rights for live sports events – strengthens both RTL Group’s linear TV channels and streaming services.
 For example, in January 2020, RTL Deutschland won the full and exclusive rights to broadcast and stream the Uefa Europa League and the newly established Uefa Conference League, starting with the 2021/22 season, for a period of three years.
-This deal strengthens two of RTL Deutschland’s linear channels – RTL Television and Nitro – and will play an important part in attracting new paying subscribers for RTL+/TV Now.
-RTL Nederland had acquired the rights to broadcast certain matches of the Uefa Champions League, also starting with the 2021/22 season, for a period of three years.
+In March 2021, RTL Deutschland and Deutsche Telekom agreed on the sub-licensing of exclusive rights to 17 Uefa Euro 2024 matches, as part of the companies’ strategic partnership, announced in November 2020.
+The agreement covers the broadcast of 14 group phase matches, two round-of-16 matches and one quarter-final to be broadcast exclusively on free-to-air TV on RTL Television and live streamed on RTL+.
+In May 2022, RTL Deutschland announced an extensive deal with Uefa to broadcast half of all football matches of the German national team in the Uefa Nations League until 2028, the European Qualifiers for the Fifa World Cup 2026 and Uefa Euro 2028.
+In addition, the deal includes the broadcast of test matches of the German national team as well as final round matches of the Uefa Nations League even without German participation.
+These deals strengthen RTL Deutschland’s linear channels and will play an important part in attracting new paying subscribers for RTL+.
+RTL Nederland also acquired the rights to broadcast certain Uefa Champions League matches, starting with the 2021/22 season, for a period of three years.

-RTL Group’s management continuously reviews the Group’s portfolio of assets.
-In the last three years, RTL Group sold several non-core assets such as the football club Girondins de Bordeaux and the website MonAlbumPhoto in France, the home entertainment and theatrical distribution company Universum Film in Germany, and the Vancouver-based digital video network BroadbandTV (BBTV).
+RTL Group’s management continuously reviews the Group’s portfolio.
+In the past four years, RTL Group sold several non-core assets in Europe such as the football club Girondins de Bordeaux and the website MonAlbumPhoto in France, and the home entertainment and theatrical distribution company Universum Film in Germany, and the Vancouver-based digital video network BroadbandTV (BBTV).